-- 22.9 Signatories to an agreement shall keep a copy of the agreement on file at their primary place(s) of practice. - 22.10 An order for a specific patient from the prescribing physician authorizing the implementation of drug therapy management pursuant to the agreement shall be noted in the patient's medical record and kept on file by the pharmacist. - 22.11 A copy of the informed written consent from the patient shall be maintained in the patient's medical record and kept on file along with the practitioner's order by the pharmacist in a readily retrievable manner.
+- 25.9 Signatories to an agreement shall keep a copy of the agreement on file at their primary place(s) of practice. - 25.10 An order for a specific patient from the prescribing physician or the prescribing health care provider caring for the patient authorizing the implementation of drug therapy management pursuant to the agreement shall be noted in the patient's medical record and kept on file by the pharmacist. - 25.11 A copy of the informed written consent from the patient shall be maintained in the patient's medical record and kept on file along with the practitioner's order by the pharmacist in a readily retrievable manner.